Q&A with Lisa Howard

 LH: Food is the foundation of good health.
 It's also important to sleep well, exercise every day, manage stress, and foster strong relationships/connections.
 But I think it all starts with food!

-• Impact health with specific cooking temperatures and methods
+• Cooking temperatures and methods impact nutrition.

 About the Teacher